fionnlinux/fionnlinux.com/DECISIONS.md

 ## Analytics — Umami
 **Date:** May 2026
 **Decision:** Use Umami over Google Analytics, Plausible, or no analytics
 **Reasoning:** Cookie-free by design — no consent banner required, fully compliant with UK GDPR and PECR without additional configuration.
 Collects no personal data — only anonymous aggregate statistics.
 Open source under MIT licence — self-hostable on Hetzner as the homelab develops if the cloud tier ever becomes insufficient.
 Free cloud tier supports three websites and 100,000 monthly events — more than sufficient at this stage.
 Google Analytics was considered and rejected because its tracking model conflicts with the site's privacy values and would require a cookie consent banner.
-Plausible was considered but has no free tier.

 ---